Positive scalar curvature, higher rho invariants and localization algebras: Preliminaries

+\begin{remark} For a locally compact metric space $X$ with a proper and cocompact isometric action of $\Gamma$, the local index map induces a canonical isomorphism $\ind_L: K_i^\Gamma(X)\xrightarrow{\cong}K_i(C_L^\ast(X)^\Gamma)$ \cite[Theorem 3.2]{MR1451759}.
+In fact, by the work of Qiao-Roe \cite{MR2661442}, the isomorphism holds true for more general spaces without the cocompact assumption. \end{remark}

-Now suppose $M$ is an odd dimensional complete spin manifold without boundary and we fix a spin structure on $M$.
+Now suppose $M$ is an odd dimensional complete spin manifold without boundary.
 Assume that there is a discrete group $\Gamma$ acting on $M$ properly and cocompactly by isometries.
 In addition, we assume the action of $\Gamma$ preserves the spin structure on $M$.
 Let $S$ be the spinor bundle over $M$ and $D= D_{M}$ be the associated Dirac operator on $M$.
 Let $H_M = L^2(M, S) $ and

 Then $(H_M, F)$ defines a class in $K_1^\Gamma(M)$.
 Note that in fact $F$ lies in the multiplier algebra of $C^\ast(M)^\Gamma$, since $F$ can be approximated\footnote{This can be achieved by choosing an appropriate sequence of smooth partitions of unity.} by elements of finite propagation in the multiplier algebra of $C^\ast(M)^\Gamma$.
 As a result, we can directly work with\footnote{In other words, there is no need to pass to the operator $G$ or $G(t)$ as in the general case.}